kikoval/legislator/README.md

 Legislator
 ========================

-Legislator is a tool to help create a law documents.
+Legislator is a tool to help create law documents.

 After adding a document to the system it can under o several step process that can be repeaded.
   1. Commenting phase